t-hullis/Battleship-Game/README.md

 <br/>

 ## Bugs
-- I only found two bugs during this project,
+- I only found three bugs during this project,
-    - The x axis of the game boards were displaying the number of ships rather than the size of the board.
+    - The x axis of the game boards was displaying the number of ships, n_o_s, rather than the size of the board.
 This was due to my start_game function returning its  variables in the wrong order for the run_game function.
     - The axis' of the ship hit function were the wrong way round so it wasnt detecting wether the right ship was hit.
-    - When the use shot a ship that had already been hit, the H on the board turned to an O which reduced their score by one and made it impossible for them to get it back.
+    - When the user shot a ship that had already been hit, the H on the board turned to an O which reduced their score by one and made it impossible for them to get it back.
 Meaning they would automaticly lose.
-So i stoppeed the H's for being able to be over written.
+So i stopped the H's for being able to be over written.

 These were logged in my commits.
 <br/>

 # Credits and Deployment
-I have depolyed the projet using the code institute template for a mock terminal for Heroku.
+I have depolyed the project using the code institute template for a mock terminal for Heroku.

 - Code institute for the github template.
     - Steps for deployment